inspec/inspec-aws/docs/resources/aws_network_manager_customer_gateway_associations.md

 # aws_network_manager_customer_gateway_associations

-Use the `aws_network_manager_customer_gateway_associations` InSpec audit resource to test properties of the plural AWS Network Manager Customer Gateway Association.
+Use the `aws_network_manager_customer_gateway_associations` InSpec audit resource to test properties of multiple AWS Network Manager customer gateway associations.

-The AWS::NetworkManager::CustomerGatewayAssociation resource specifies an association between a customer gateway, a device, and optionally, a link.
+The `AWS::NetworkManager::CustomerGatewayAssociation` resource specifies an association between a customer gateway, a device, and optionally, a link.

 ## Syntax

 Ensure that the customer gateway association exists.

-    describe aws_network_manager_customer_gateway_associations(global_network_id: "GlobalNetworkID") do
+    describe aws_network_manager_customer_gateway_associations(global_network_id: "GLOBAL_NETWORK_ID") do
       it { should exist }
     end